I’m pooping every day, but when I go it doesn’t feel like I’m really emptying completely. Is this normal, and does it matter?

-When you hear the long list of nasty side effects, or worse, experience side effects firsthand after forking out for a pricy drug, you might wonder what the point is and if the drug is even worth it.
+When you hear the long list of nasty side effects, or worse, experience side effects firsthand after forking out for a pricey drug, you might wonder what the point is and if the drug is even worth it.
 Well, medicines have a key purpose, which is to interrupt whatever process is occurring that’s making you sick.
-So, if you’re gut is inflamed, the prescribed medications target tiny molecules inside your gut that cause this inflammation.
+So, if your gut is inflamed, the prescribed medications target tiny molecules inside your gut that cause this inflammation.
 If you catch a bacterial infection, the meds you take—antibiotics—are designed to kill off the bad bacteria.
 The annoying part is that a lot of medicines take time to travel to the exact place they need to be in order to do their job, and on the way they may unintentionally take effect somewhere else—side effects.
 Here’s the interesting thing, though: side effects are actually a good indication that a medication is working!

 It’s also important to remember we’re all different, outside and in.
 While one med may do its job outstandingly for one person, it may be a total dud for someone else.
 This means it’s often necessary to try many different treatment options before finding the sweet spot.

 Here at Vivante, we help you compliment your med therapy with diet and lifestyle improvements to help you get the best possible results from your meds while minimizing the side effects.
 We can also give you some great advice if cost is an issue.